How to Sleep in Singapore for Free (and Why You Shoudn’t)

 You can visit the Singapore Sports Hub (nearest MRT station: Stadium) which has changing rooms that are free, even if you’re not using the facilities.
 It would be a shame to not go for a swim in the Aquatic Centre (from S$2.60) or float on the lazy river on the roof of Kallang Wave Mall (S$2) after making the journey, though.
 While you’ll need only your towel and toiletries, here’s the catch: the shower stalls are too small to take your bags in without getting wet, and there’s nothing to dry your wet stuff.

-There are free changing rooms and shower stalls on the beaches of Sentosa and East Coast Park too but trust me when I say you don’t want to deal with wet sand.
+There are free changing rooms and shower stalls on the beaches of Sentosa and East Coast Park too.
+Just prepare lots of baby powder to get rid of the wet sand.

 Cheap luggage storage in Singapore

 If you can’t store your luggage at a local friend’s place or wherever you came from, there is only one place in downtown Singapore where you can do so.
 The InnCrowd hostel (nearest MRT station: Rochor) has a limited number of paid lockers for checked and cabin baggage.
 They are accessible between 9 a.m. and 9 p.m.
 If it’s full or you’re miserly, you will be taking your stuff everywhere you go in the heat, so pack light.
 (Note: This is not an advertisement for the said hostel)

 This tip is useful only if you’re not staying overnight.
 Beyond that, a dorm bed becomes more economical.